 Reduce your bounce rate

-Your bounce rate is the amount of visitors who leave your site after viewing just one page.
+Your bounce rate is the number of visitors who leave your site after viewing just one page.
 If this rate is too high, it can have a negative impact on your SEO.
 You can improve your bounce rate by evaluating two things: your site and your SEO.